Chocolate Chip Zucchini Bars

 • Preheat oven to 350ºF and line an 8×8-inch baking pan with parchment paper.
 Lightly coat with non-stick cooking spray.

-• Combine eggs, coconut sugar, and almond butter in a large bowl; whisk until smooth.
-Add grated zucchini and vanilla; mix well to combine.
+Place grated zucchini (you should have ~1/2 cup) in a large mixing bowl, along with eggs, coconut sugar, almond butter, and vanilla; whisk until smooth.
 Stir in almond flour, baking powder, and salt.
 Lastly, fold in chocolate chips.

-Use the edges of the parchment paper to lift bars from pan and let cool completely before slicing into 12 squares.
+Use the flaps of the parchment paper to lift bars from pan and let cool completely before slicing into 12 squares.
 (If desired, sprinkle the bars with flaky finishing salt.)

 Notes